-Mailchimp is email marketing software for creating and deploying automated email marketing and advertising campaigns, newsletters, and lead generation web forms, and it’s easy to use.
-The first step in how to use Mailchimp for email marketing is to sign up for a free account.
-Next, import or build your audience and then create, design, and send your email campaign.
+It’s easy to learn how to use Mailchimp to create and deploy email marketing and advertising campaigns, newsletters, and lead generation web forms.
+First, sign up for a free account.
+Next, import or build your audience and then create, design, and send your email marketing campaign.
 Once sent, analyze performance data to make future email marketing campaigns more effective.

 1. Sign Up for a Mailchimp Account

-Go to Mailchimp’s homepage to sign up for an account.
-Plans range from free to $299-plus per month.
-To sign up for your free account, you only need to provide an email address and create a username and password.
-Mailchimp will send a verification email, and the process will be complete when you click to verify your account through the email you provided.
+To learn how to use Mailchimp for email marketing, first go to Mailchimp’s homepage and sign up for an account.
+Plans range from free―with no credit card required―to $299 plus per month.
+To sign up for a free account, provide an email address and create a username and password.
+Mailchimp will send a verification email and the process of setting up a Mailchimp account will be complete when you click to verify your account through the email you provided.

-With the free plan, you can send up to 10,000 emails per month and create one audience, or contact list, with up to 2,000 contacts.
-The free plan includes access to many of the platform’s features, including single-step automation, the intuitive email design editor, and basic reports.
-However, to schedule emails to be sent at a specific time, set up multi-step automation, or access its library of more than 100 premade templates requires an upgrade to a paid plan.
+With Mailchimp’s free plan, you can send up to 10,000 emails per month and create one audience (aka contact list) with up to 2,000 contacts.
+The free plan includes access to many features, including single-step automation, the intuitive email editor, and basic reports.
+However, to schedule emails to be sent at a specific time, set up multistep automation, or access its library of more than 100 premade templates requires an upgrade to a paid plan.

 After verifying your account, you’ll be asked to complete your profile by adding some personal details and your business’ website.
-Adding your website and phone number are optional, but you must add a street or post office (PO) box address.
+Adding your website and phone number are optional, but all United States-based businesses must add a street or post office (P.O.) box address.

-In order to use Mailchimp to send drip campaigns or email blasts, you must first build an “Audience,” or contact list.
-There are three basic ways to do this: importing, manually uploading, or adding contacts generated from online web forms.
+Before learning how to use Mailchimp to send drip campaigns or email blasts, let’s review the process of building an “Audience,” which is what Mailchimp calls contact lists.
+There are three basic ways to do build an audience on Mailchimp: importing a contact list, adding contacts manually, or adding contacts automatically as they’re generated from online web forms.

-Manually entering contacts is time-consuming and tedious, but if you have a comma separated values (CSV) file, you can quickly and easily upload your contacts and automatically populate your Mailchimp audience.
-Creating a CSV file is easy with Excel or Google Sheets.
+If you have a lot of contacts, manually entering records is time-consuming and tedious.
+However, if you have a comma-separated values (CSV) file, you can quickly and easily upload your contacts and automatically populate your Mailchimp audience.
+Creating a CSV file is easy with Excel or Google Sheets software.

 As you navigate through the following screens, you will have the ability to set the status (default is “Subscribed”) or add tags to further segment your audience for targeted emails.
 If your CSV file contains columns that don’t match up to the default audience list fields in Mailchimp, you’ll have the opportunity to create new audience fields when importing your list.

 Integrations make Mailchimp even more useful because you can sync customer, purchase, and financial data between Mailchimp and other programs you may already use.
-Mailchimp includes step-by-step instructions on how to connect various apps, such as QuickBooks, Shopify, WooCommerce, Squarespace, and Zapier.
-When customers purchase from your business or sign up for special offers, they will be automatically added to your Mailchimp audience.
+Mailchimp tutorials include instructions on how to connect various apps, such as Quickbooks, Shopify, Woocommerce, Squarespace, or Zapier.
+When customers buy something or sign up for special offers, these integrations ensure they are automatically added to your Mailchimp audience.

-A great example of a helpful direct integration is Squarespace with Mailchimp.
+A great example of how to use Mailchimp integrations to build your audience is by integrating Squarespace.
 If you use Squarespace to build a website and online store, the integration enables you to set up automatic emails confirming purchases with customers.
 You can also use purchase data for your email campaigns to segment your audience based on their purchase history.

-Mailchimp offers tools to help you grow your audience.
-There’s a lot you can do to generate leads, including using web-based and social media sign-up forms that send data directly to Mailchimp.
-You can create sign-up landing pages with forms to collect email addresses from your website or online advertising efforts, which can also make it easier to see where leads are coming from.
+There’s a lot you can do to generate leads using Mailchimp, including adding web-based and social media signup forms that automatically send data directly to Mailchimp.
+You can use web forms to collect email addresses from your website, Mailchimp landing pages, and online advertising efforts–which also makes it easy to see where leads are coming from.
 It’s easy as Mailchimp guides you through the process.

 The drag-and-drop editor is easy to use.
 Make changes by simply clicking in the box you want to edit or dragging a new element into the design, or update Style elements to change things like fonts, font sizing, headlines, and colors.